 Jonathan Yedidia Bio

-I am a physicist by training, now working in the fields of AI and communications theory.
+I am a physicist by training, now working on algorithms for AI and machine learning.

 My Ph.D.
 (Princeton, 1990) was in theoretical physics, specifically the statistical mechanics of disordered systems.
 I continued research along these lines, but also started work in biophysics and evolutionary algorithms from 1990-1993, when I was a Junior Fellow at Harvard’s Society of Fellows.